by Sellick Partnership | 21 April 2020

 Video interviewing makes finding the right candidates much easier, but what can businesses do to onboard new staff once a successful offer has been accepted?
-Here are our tips on successfully onboarding new staff during lockdown.
+Here are our tips on successfully onboarding new staff virtually.

 Onboarding is not a one size fits all approach

 Each business will have very different requirements when it comes to onboarding new staff, so it is important to understand what these are prior to interviewing.
 Take time to evaluate what the key onboarding steps you need to take are and then think about how these can be done remotely.
 Consider things like access to key systems and technology, important information new staff need to be made aware of and any other steps you would usually take when a new employee joins your business.

 You might think you need to make your whole onboarding process virtual, but that is not the case.
 You might want to think about streamlining this to make it easier on you – and your new employees.
 Think about what will make the process as easy and quick as possible and remove any barriers to this.
 Remember, anything you don’t get to do now can always be picked back up when normal service resumes.

 This is vital.
 If your management team are not aware of your expectations when onboarding remotely then it simply wont work.
 You need to work with your managers and ensure they are equipped with everything they need to ensure your new staff are onboarded successfully.
 For example, if you have new staff joining a team you might have to give that manager more time to spend with them and reallocate tasks elsewhere.
 It is important to think about what you can do to support your managers to ensure new staff get the onboarding experience they deserve.

 Technology is likely going to be your friend when onboarding new staff during lockdown.
 Simple platforms like Zoom can really help you to facilitate inductions and setting up screen shares and virtual training with new staff will really help to get them settled in and working effectively.